• Skip to primary navigation

 Gathered ingredients for making 3-ingredient almond milk crepes.

 • Flour.
-We use whole-wheat flour, but both all-purpose flour or gluten-free all-purpose flour work as well!
+We use whole-wheat flour, but both plain white flour and gluten-free flour work as well!

 • Almond milk.
 Make sure to use one that is on the thicker side.
 This will make the batter rich and smooth!

-Add eggs to a bowl and mix well.
+Add eggs to a large mixing bowl and mix well using a hand whisk.
 Add almond milk and mix once again.

-Then, sift the flour into the bowl, and using a whisk, mix until a smooth batter is formed.
+Then, sift the flour into the bowl, and mix until a smooth batter is formed.

 Sifting the flour over the bowl with the wet ingredients.

 • Oil your skillet before every crepe.
 This is important so that your crepes don't stick or turn out dry.
-You don't have to go overboard though, just a little bit of oil is enough.
+It also gives them that crispy edge, while the center remains soft.

-• To form a nice round crepe hold the skillet with one hand and pour the mix with the other.
-Once you've poured the batter start swirling it around immediately!
+• To form a nice round crepe hold the skillet with one hand and pour the batter with the other.
+Then, start swirling it around immediately!

 FAQ